The following comments were made in regard to a Home Décor piece written by A CUP OF JO

 Kara 11:25 AM

 “ugh.
 American flag decor?
 Spells conservative republican to me”

 “Hate it, sorry.
 From a British person, the flag in American homes to me says racist/republican – or slavish trend follower.
 The union jack in American homes says pretentious (in British homes either unimaginative or racist type again].
 Both countries have done some pretty horrible things while wavng those flags.”

-Those bold colors, all stars and stripes bring old men to tears, and cause young men to stand a little straighter.
-And you pledge allegiance, but not to an idol, you pledge allegiance to all the calloused hands, and servant leaders, and heroism, compassion, history, and legend, love and loss.
-The words that run across our lives, words that poured from earnest lips, and pounding hearts about lofty ideals like freedom, equality, and the right to chase happiness.
+Those bold colors, all stars and stripes, bring old men to tears, and cause young men to stand a little straighter.
+And you pledge allegiance, but not to an idol, you pledge allegiance to all the calloused hands, and servant leaders, to heroism, and history, to love and loss.
+The words that run across our lives, are words that once poured from earnest lips, and pounding hearts about lofty ideals like freedom, equality, and the right to chase happiness.
 It’s all there in that one flag that flies over this one country.